-In our clinics, volunteer doctors and nurses provide care for urgent medical concerns.
+Volunteer doctors and nurses provide care for urgent medical concerns.
+No appointments are necessary.
 We see patients on a walk-in, first-come first-served basis.
-No appointments are necessary.

 All clinics have a staff nurse and a patient advocate.
-Patients are cared for by volunteer medical providers (doctors, nurses, nurse practitioners, and medical assistants), interpreters, and support staff who generously give of their time.
+Volunteer medical providers (doctors, nurses, nurse practitioners, and medical assistants), interpreters, and support staff provide the direct care.

 We ask patients to pay $40 for a clinic visit.
 Payment is expected when service is provided.